Dollar Tree Upcycled Flip Flop Freedom Sign

 I ventured out to the Dollar Tree recently and discovered some super cute new patriotic flip flops.
-Based on the popularity of my Flip Flop Welcome Sign I decided to create this quick and easy Upcycled Flip Flop Freedom Sign in under 30 minutes!
-I purchased five pairs of stars and stripes flip flops, one bunch of daisies, and 2 butterflies for just $7.00 – SCORE!
+Based on the popularity of my Flip Flop Welcome Sign (scroll down to see this beauty) I decided to create this quick and easy Dollar Tree Upcycled Flip Flop Freedom Sign in under 30 minutes!
+I purchased five pairs of stars and stripes flip flops, one bunch of daisies, and 2 butterflies for under $9.00 – SCORE!
 The letters, ribbon, yardstick, and glue were from my craft stash.

-Upcycle Dollar Tree Stars and Stripes Flip Flops to create a Freedom Sign
+Upcycle Dollar Tree Flip Flops to create a Freedom Sign

 This post, Upcycled Flip Flop Freedom Sign, contains affiliate links.
 Using links to these sites means I will earn a percentage of the purchase at no extra cost to you.